15 WLW/Lesbian Romance Books You Must Read

 8. Into the Drowning Deep (Rolling in the Deep)

 This book represents a science fiction story that follows the main character, Victoria.
 All the characters are making a mockumentary about mermaids in the Mariana Trench.
-They go to film this mockumentary, and they are all attacked by mermaids.
+They go to film this mockumentary and are all attacked by mermaids.
 Then the footage comes back, and they have to keep it a secret like the government has to keep it a secret.

 Into the Drowning Deep